JetBrains/teamcity-documentation/topics/integrating-teamcity-with-other-tools.md

 There are many places in the TeamCity UI where you can set up or adjust software integrations, depending on their context.
 This article gives an overview of third-party software and platforms supported in TeamCity out of the box.
 Remember that you can extend this scope by [installing additional plugins](installing-additional-plugins.md) or even [writing your own ones](https://plugins.jetbrains.com/docs/teamcity/developing-teamcity-plugins.html).
 See also [versions of platforms and environments](supported-platforms-and-environments.md) currently supported in TeamCity.
+{product="tc"}

+There are many places in the TeamCity UI where you can set up or adjust software integrations, depending on their context.
+This article gives an overview of third-party software and platforms supported in TeamCity out of the box.
+See also [versions of platforms and environments](supported-platforms-and-environments.md) currently supported in TeamCity.
+{product="tcc"}

 The tables below are updated in accordance with the newly introduced integrations and whenever we have extra guides to share.